influxdata/telegraf/plugins/inputs/logparser/README.md

 %{<capture_syntax>[:<semantic_name>][:<modifier>]}
 ```

-The `capture_syntax` defines the grok pattern that used to parse the input
+The `capture_syntax` defines the grok pattern that's used to parse the input
 line and the `semantic_name` is used to name the field or tag.
-The extention
+The extension
 `modifier` controls the data type that the parsed item is converted to or
 other special handling.

 By default all named captures are converted into string fields.
 Timestamp modifiers can be used to convert captures to the timestamp of the
 parsed metric.
-If no timestamp is parsed the metric will created using the
+If no timestamp is parsed the metric will be created using the
 current time.

 - Available modifiers: